davec/openbrewcomp/README.markdown

   <dd>
     <p>
-      The <code>MAX_ENTRIES</code> variable defines the maximum number of entries __per award category__, and defaults to 2.
+      The <code>MAX_ENTRIES</code> variable defines the maximum number of entries <b>per award category</b>, and defaults to 2.
 Set this value as appropriate for your competition.
 If you do not impose a limit, set it to <code>nil</code>.
     </p>
     <p>
-      Note, however, that this is not a hard limit and does not prevent someone from actually entering more than the allowed number of entries — an annoying warning message will be displayed with each entry that is registered in excess of the maximum value — but it is the responsibility of the competition organizer to enforce the limit, and an administrative report is available to identify such entries.
+      Note, however, that this is not a hard limit and does not prevent someone from actually entering more than the allowed number of entries &mdash; an annoying warning message will be displayed with each entry that is registered in excess of the maximum value &mdash; but it is the responsibility of the competition organizer to enforce the limit, and an administrative report is available to identify such entries.
     </p>